lexach91/US-accidents/README.md

     ![Day night pie chart](assets/documentation/day-night.png)

-    - This pie chart shows the amount of accidents happen during the day time, and night time.
+    - This pie chart shows the number of accidents that happen during the daytime and nighttime.

-    - User can apply filters to other charts by clicking on "Day" or "Night"
+    - User can apply filters to other charts by clicking on "Day" or "Night."

-    - Hovering above "Day" and "Night" will show a tooltip with the time of the day and the amount of accidents
+    - Hovering above "Day" and "Night" will show a tooltip with the time of the day and the number of accidents

     - Chart created with DC.js library (dc.pieChart)